 So you put a cuff like you do on your arm but on your ankle.

 Exactly right.
 And the advantage of this test is that it’s simple and it’s easy to diagnose peripheral arterial disease.
 And the reason it’s important is that peripheral arterial disease, like I mentioned, goes hand in hand with heart disease as well as your risk of having stroke.
 So if you are diagnosed PAD, you know to look for those other life-threatening conditions.

 Now I’ve had the pleasure of watching you work in a cath lab at Baptist Medical Center in San Antonio.
 What are some of the most common procedures you do as a vascular surgeon?

 So as a vascular surgeon, the most common thing we do, we start with an angiogram and endovascular interventions.
 That’s usually what we start with.
 When we know that someone has blockage of blood flow, we start with a small catheter in the blood vessel.
 We shoot dye within the blood vessels and check where those blockages are.
 And then we try to get across the blockages with wires and open them up with multiple devices including balloons, devices to take out the plaque and sometimes stents.
 If that doesn’t work, our next step is open surgery.
 We do bypasses, similar to what people have heard about bypasses on the heart.
 We bypass blockages in the legs as well.

 Why is this your passion and why did you choose this specialty?

 I chose this specialty because it allows me to take care of patients in the best way that I can.
 As a vascular surgeon I am singularly specialized to take care of patients medically, with minimally invasive procedures as I’ve been trained to do, or with open surgery.
 And so I get to decide what each individual patient needs best.
 My patients I have lifelong.
 And so having that long term patient-physician relationship really is very rewarding to me.

-Thank you.Source: Wendy Rigby - Texas Public Radio
+Thank you for sharing.Source: Wendy Rigby - Texas Public Radio